 - Ageas’ Back Me Up proposition enables customers to insure their prized possessions on an individual basis and to “turn off” coverage whenever they feel that protection is no longer needed.

-- Cuvva, Zego and Aviva Drive offer flexible app-based insurance that reflects the individual’s driving behaviour and does not require a fixed monthly or annual payment.
+- Providers such as Tempcover offer flexible insurance that can be tailored to the individuals needs and does not require a fixed monthly or annual payment.

 - Vitality is a health and life insurance provider that tailors premiums to the individual’s level of physical activity i.e. commitment to staying healthy.